 One of the first questions I ask my prospects is, "How many contacts do you have?"
 Interestingly, most of them don't really know.
 And if they can throw a number at me, they can't tell me much about the people on the list.

 Don't let this happen to you!
 Below are the 2 most important types of contact reports you should be able to run.
 If your contacts aren't organized in a fashion that lets you run these reports, it's better to fix it now than to wait until you have an even bigger mess!

 If you had 100 leads, and only 5 minutes to call on them, how would you decide who to call first?

 It's imperative to be able to segment your contacts by the criteria that makes them worth dedicating man hours to.
 Not many of us have enough resources to spend time and energy on contacts that have a very low possibility of becoming a customer.

 You need to have a clear picture of who you want on your list that can impact your business growth.
-(This Buyer Persona worksheet can help you figure that out.)

 Here are some common examples of different types of information you can use to help you qualify good potential leads from unqualified leads: